 Step Two: Regularly Monitor Privileged User Activity

 You can get by with monitoring and logging a select few actions or a sample of actions for non-privileged users.
 But this is a luxury you can’t afford with privileged users.

 You must monitor all privileged user usage—every activity, every click, every deviation.

 To do this, you’ll need their log file information.
 Once you get that you’ll be able to trace all actions, including their user ID, time, and database object.
 Try to find out whether the list of records was accessed or altered and what was the exact action executed to stay at the top of things.

 We also recommend restricting modification permissions of users that are being monitored.
-You can restrict write access for these users by hosting the logs separate from the databases.
+You can restrict write access for these users by hosting the logs separately from the databases.

 Establishing policies to define legitimate behavior for privileged users is also crucial.
 This will help you weed out individuals who violate your policy and rules, and simultaneously block any suspicious and unauthorized activity as well as issue organization-wide alerts.